marcouderzo/CSDemoParser/Worklog.md

 - PlayerPositionX, PlayerPositionY, PlayerPositionZ
 - PlayerVelocityX, PlayerVelocityZ

-The following text snippet was extracted from the dump of a parsed test match, showing the table fields during a single tick:
+The following text snippet has been extracted from the dump of a parsed test match, and shows the table fields during a single tick:

 ```
 	Table: DT_CSPlayer